wp-plugins/hs-simple-faq/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Enhancement: New Design
+* Now you can display FAQ without assigning category.

 = 2.0.1 =
 * Bug Fix: Changed confliting css/html with wordpress twentyfourteen theme
 * Enhancement: Updated the taxonomy query for proper display of all FAQs